phorton1/base-Pub/FS/protocol.md

 A Session is initiated by a client after successfully connecting to a remote *socket* and sending HELLO.
-The Server replies with WASSUP to indicate it is ready to start receiving command packets:
+The Server replies with WASSUP and it's ID to indicate it is ready to start receiving command
+packets:

 - CLIENT --> HELLO
 - SERVER <-- HELLO
-- SERVER --> WASSUP
+- SERVER --> WASSUP SERVER_ID
-- CLIENT <-- WASSUP
+- CLIENT <-- WASSUP SERVER_ID

+The syntax of a SERVER_ID will be explained later.

 Either the client or the server consider the Session to be irretrievably 'lost' (dead) if a call to call to **getPacket()**